Quasiperiodic Floquet-Thouless energy pump

-We now show that the model above may be characterized by an integer-valued topological invariant, $\nu$, under two conditions: 1) the frequencies $\omega_1$ and $\omega_2$ are incommensurate, and 2) the system is localized both spatially and in the frequency domain (see below for definition of ``frequency localization'').

-Due to the absence of interactions, the evolution of many-body states in the system can straightforwardly be obtained in terms of Slater determinants of time-evolved single-particle states.
-For simplicity, in the following we therefore consider the dynamics of the system with only a single particle present, unless otherwise stated.
-In particular, operators in the following act only the single-particle Hilbert space of the system.
-Unless otherwise noted, we use calligraphic symbols to denote many-body operators (acting in Fock space), and italic symbols for single-particle operators.
+Due to the absence of interactions, time-evolved many-body states in the system can be resolved in terms of Slater determinants of time-evolved single-particle states.
+For simplicity, below we therefore consider the dynamics of the system with only a single particle present, unless otherwise stated.
+We use calligraphic symbols to denote many-body operators (acting in Fock space), and italic symbols for single-particle operators.